mamata2423/Reproducibility_Assignments/CodingChallenge7/CodingChallenge7.md

     ## Results are averaged over the levels of: DaysAfterPlanting
     ## P value adjustment: tukey method for comparing a family of 9 estimates

+Interpretation: least squared means are the means estimated by linear model.
+According the result, Treatment 2 is significantly different from all other Treatments.
+Treatment 7 is significantly different from Treamtents 3, 5 and 6.
+All other remaining treatments 1, 3, 4, 5, 6, 8, 9 are not significantly different from each other.

 # 5. 4 pts.
 The provided function lets you dynamically add a linear model plus one factor from that model and plots a bar chart with letters denoting treatment differences.
 Use this model to generate the plot shown below.
 Explain the significance of the letters.

 ``` r